hyamanieu/node-reds-w-an-s/README.md

 ### initialize the Node-RED instances

-Review the [Node-REDs compose file](Node-REDs/compose.yaml) and adapt to your situation.
+Review the [Node-REDs compose file](node-reds/compose.yaml) and adapt to your situation.
 You can leave it as is to create three containers: one for all (playground), one for developpers only (develop), and one for production users (production).

-Simply run `./Node-REDs/init_and_run.sh`.
+Simply run `./node-reds/init_and_run.sh`.
 This will

 - export your environment variables
 - attach an ssh agent with access to the git host you've selected
-- build and start the node red containers you configured.
+- build and start the Node-RED containers you configured.
 - if you use github and the corresponding repository do not exist, it will create them using `gh`
-- if you don't use github or haven't configured `gh`, you will need to add the repository manualy for each github image.
+- if you don't use github or haven't configured `gh`, you will need to add the repository manualy for each Node-RED image.
 Each repository must be exactly named as the image.
 - it will clone the corresponding repositories in each container
 - if not yet set up, it will ask for a node red secret add to your project.
 This is necessary to encrypt all credentials as they will be saved on the repository.